Last updated 1 April 2022

 The Initiating Application form requires the applicant to answer all relevant questions and to set out in detail the nature of the orders being sought.
-The Initiating Application is prepared in triplicate along with a copy of any documents required to be filed with the form including the relevant certificate from a family dispute resolution practitioner (see Family dispute resolution (r 2.02 Family Law Rules 2004 (Cth) (Family Law Rules)).
+The Initiating Application should be filed electronically (eFiled) on the Commonwealth Courts Portal.

-The Family Court has an Initiating Application Kit (do-it-yourself) available on its website to assist people who are applying for parenting orders and representing themselves.
+The FCFCOA has step-by-step guides to apply for parenting orders available on their website to assist people who are applying for parenting orders and/or representing themselves.

 An application for interim parenting orders can only be filed where an Initiating Application has already been filed.
 That means that there must be an application for final orders yet to be decided.
-When proceedings have commenced and interim orders are subsequently sought, an Application in a Case can be filed in both the Family Court and Federal Circuit Court, although each court has its own form.
-An affidavit containing the evidence relied upon to support the application must be filed at the same time as the application.
+When proceedings have commenced and interim orders are subsequently sought, an Application in a Proceeding can be filed in both the FCFCOA.
+An affidavit containing the evidence relied upon to support the Interim Application must be filed at the same time as the application.

-A response to an application must be filed with a supporting affidavit by the respondent, if they seek different orders than the applicant.
+A response to an Application in a Proceeding must be filed with a supporting affidavit by the respondent, if they seek different orders than the applicant.

-The application, response and affidavit forms for each court are available from the respective court’s website.
+The application, response and affidavit forms are available from the FCFCOA website.

 Practical steps to obtain a court order

-In all courts, the applications (the Initiating Application and Application in a Case), the supporting affidavit and the Notice of Risk are to be filed with the relevant court registry.
-If filing in the Family Court, a copy of other documents (as relevant) may need to be filed (rr 2.02, 2.05 Family Law Rules).
+In all courts, the applications (the Initiating Application and Application in a Proceeding), the supporting affidavit (if seeking interim and final orders), the Notice of Child Abuse, Family Violence or Risk, the Genuine Steps Certificate, Parenting Questionnaire and the other required documents including an s 60I certificate (if applicable) are to be eFiled via the Commonwealth Courts Portal accessible at http://www.commcourts.gov.au.
+If eFiling is not available, you can file the documents in the relevant court registry.
 A filing fee is payable depending upon the nature of the application and the applicant’s financial circumstances.

-The minimum time between filing the documents and the return date will be no less than 28 days, unless the matter is extremely urgent.
-In practice, the period between filing and the hearing will generally be up to three months because of a backlog of applications.
+The minimum time between filing the documents and the first court event will be no less than 28 days and, in practice, may be up to three months, unless the matter is extremely urgent.

 The applications (including the supporting documents) and supporting affidavits must be served on the respondent.
 For details of the manner and time frames applicable refer to the rules of procedure of the family law courts.